Standard CAN frame format | Extended CAN frame structure

 |IFS||stands for Interframe space.
 It is 7 bits in size.
 It contains time required by controller to move correctly received frame to its proper position in message buffer area.|

-Standard CAN Frame fields
+Extended CAN Frame format fields

 |SRR||It stands for Substitute Remote Request.
 This bit replaces RTR bit of standard CAN message location as placeholder in this extended CAN format.|